 Outcomes from this step are more ambitious than the previous steps because the develop step must produce a functional product or solution that fits the original brief or project specification.

-Did you notice that I didn't mention deadlines or planning?
-I hope you did because I left them out on purpose.
-Its not that I don't work to deadlines or plan ahead, because I do.
-Deadlines just aren't that important when it comes to making something.
-They're an incidental fact outside the creative process.
+You might have noticed that I didn't mention deadlines or planning.
+It's not that I don't work to deadlines or plan ahead, because I do.
+Deadlines just aren't a crucial component of making something.
+They shape decisions, but they don't have creative influence.
+Deadlineas are incidental to the creative process.

-Not only is this approach old fashioned and inefficient, it makes it impossible to change anything that came out of the previous stage.
-So the project cannot adapt to new information.
+Not only is this approach inefficient for making software with the internet, but it makes it near impossible to change anything that came out of the previous stage.
+So the product can't adapt to new information.

 With this guide I wanted to record the things that I've had to learn the hard way.
-Everybody already talks about how to meet deadlines and how to plan projects.
+There's an endless flow of posts about how to meet deadlines and how to plan projects.
 I don't see many people talk about how to navigate the wilderness that is making something new.
+If this guide can help some of you do that, I'll be happy :)